-Project No: M3DA-17-05-01-04 Funding Source: 405(c) Amount: \$86,700.00 Project No: TR-17-05-01-04 Funding Source: 402 Amount: \$2,500.00 Primary Proje ct Type: Traffic Record 5 Total Budget: \$89,200.00
+Project No:

+M3DA-17-05-01-04

+Funding Source:

+405(c)

+Amount:

+\$86,700.00

+Project No:

+TR-17-05-01-04

+Funding Source:

+402

+Amount:

+\$2,500.00

 Description: The DPS Futures, Capabilities and Plans Division will employ a full-time Enforcement Systems Planner.
 This position will work toward improving the current DPS crash reporting systems to better utilize electronic data submitted, such as that from PARIS and SAFE-T, and improve the accuracy of the data and timeliness to be able to generate multi-layer reports for use by law enforcement agencies to improve the effectiveness of traffic safety efforts.
-The position will work with both the OHP and local governmental agencies, utilizing both internal and external data systems, to support the creation of a statewide enforcement plan and traffic safety corridors, assist in integration of crash and criminal data systems (DDACTS), evaluate the effectiveness of the systems and be the lead in the development and implementation of a statewide impaired driving database system.
+The position will work with both the OHP and local governmental agencies, utilizing both internal and external data systems, to support the creation of a statewide enforcement plan and traffic safety corridors, assist in integration of crash and criminal data systems (DDACTS), evaluate the effectiveness of the systems and be the lead in the creation of a wide variety of traffic records reports.
+This position will also be actively involved with the development and implementation of a statewide impaired driving database system.
 Funds are also provided for out-of-state travel for training purposes in advanced use of the ESRI system (TR-17-05-01-04).

-Project Title: Fatality Analysis Reporting System (FAF RS) Agency: OHSO Project No: DTNH22-12-H-00134 Funding Sourc e: Cooperative Amount: Agreement \$70,000.00 Primary Projec t Type: Traffic Records Total Budget: \$70,000.00
+Project Title: Fatality Analysis Reporting System (FARS)

+Project No: DTNH22-12-H-00134 Funding Source: Cooperative Amount: \$70,000.00